GOMC-WSU/py-MCMD/docs/index.rst

 		.. image:: https://img.shields.io/badge/License-GPLv3-blue.svg
 			:target: www.gnu.org/licenses/gpl-3.0.en.html

-* One (1) license is for the `Concatenate DCD (CatDCD) <https://www.ks.uiuc.edu/Development/MDTools/catdcd/>`_ software which is used to combine the DCD files produced by the NAMD_GOMC Python package.
+* One (1) license is for the `Concatenate DCD (CatDCD) <https://www.ks.uiuc.edu/Development/MDTools/catdcd/>`_ software which is used to combine the DCD files produced by the py-MCMD Python package.

 		Download as :download:`CatDCD_license <_images/CatDCD_license>`